Proposal to list medical devices supplied by Cardinal Health Australia 503 Pty Ltd

 What would the effect be?

-From 1 September 2022, electrocardiogram equipment and accessories supplied by Cardinal Health would be listed under a proposed national agreement (“Agreement”) that all Te Whatu Ora Hospitals may purchase under, subject to consultation and approval by Pharmac’s Board or delegate.
+From 1 December 2023, feeding devices supplied by Cardinal would be listed under a proposed national agreement for all Te Whatu Ora hospitals to purchase under, subject to consultation and approval by Pharmac’s Board or delegate (“Agreement”).

-The Agreement would not be for sole supply and Te Whatu Ora Hospitals can continue to purchase other suppliers’ brands of electrocardiogram equipment and accessories.
+The Agreement would not be for sole supply and Te Whatu Ora hospitals could continue to purchase other suppliers’ brands of feeding devices.

-The Agreement would supersede any existing Te Whatu Ora Hospitals agreements with Cardinal Health for the medical devices included in the Agreement.
-Any medical device listed in the Agreement and purchased by a Te Whatu Ora Hospital would be in accordance with the terms and conditions, including price, stated in the Agreement effective from the date of listing in the Pharmaceutical Schedule.
+The Agreement would supersede any existing Te Whatu Ora contracts with Cardinal for the products included in the Agreement.
+Any medical devices listed in the Agreement and purchased by Te Whatu Ora hospitals would be in accordance with the terms and conditions, including price, stated in the Agreement effective from the date of listing on the Pharmaceutical Schedule.

-Pricing for the equipment and accessories in the Agreement, subject to any prior termination of the Agreement, would not be increased without prior consultation and approval by Pharmac.
+Pricing for the medical devices in the Agreement, subject to any prior termination of the Agreement, would not be increased without prior consultation and approval by Pharmac.

 Who we think will be interested

-- Te Whatu Ora Hospital staff including but not limited to:
+- DHB clinical staff in a range of different clinical settings including but not limited to:

 - Suppliers and wholesalers

 About the medical devices